LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

     }

     /**
-    * That's where the custom logic of the Hello World app is implemented.
+    *applyAsset is where the custom logic of the Hello World app is implemented.
-    * It shows how to store an additional information about accounts using the `asset` field.
+    *Here we can store additional information about accounts using the `asset` field.
 The content of property of "hello" transaction's asset gets saved into the "hello" property of the account's asset.
     * applyAsset() and undoAsset() use the information about the sender's account from the `store`.
     */
 	applyAsset(store) {